gulfiliz/gulfiliz.github.io/_posts/2025-07-13-crisis-in-physics.md

 The problems pointed toward quantum mechanics.

-In 1905, the problems were:
+In 1905, the problem was:
 the incompatibility of electromagnetism and mechanics.
-The problem pointed toward special relativity.
+It pointed toward special relativity.

 In 1907, the problem was:
 the incompatibility of special relativity and gravity.
-The problem pointed toward general relativity.
+It pointed toward general relativity.

-In each case:
+In each case,
 a specific, concrete, well-defined problem pointed toward a specific, concrete solution.